kgchicobava/medx/README.md

 # MedX
-As i need something in my portfolio (Lol), i decided to make a full-stack app.
+## Medical info-system, written in MERN stack
+(Yeah, i`m not very powerfull in naming)

 At first i thought to make this as my diploma project, but then i decided this is not the best idea because it might be more difficult that i wanted to be.
+But eventually, i think it quite good.

 **Idea is simple:** info-system, where tou can register/login as patient or doctor.
-As patient you can plan your visit to doctor, see what recepies he gave you, pay bills, etc. I think ideas will come.
+As patient you can plan your visit to doctor, see what recepies he gave you, select doctor.
 As doctor you can manage your patients, see individual their profiles, set threatment, manage your schedule.

-Now it is in development.
-I only made authentication system.
-But i hope more will coming.
+__*(Features are in next sections)*__

 ## Used technology
-* React - well known frontend library
+* React - well known front-end library
 * Redux - for managing states in react
-* React Router - for route logic in react
+* React Router - for route logic
 * Material UI library - because bootstrap is borring, and i personally like Material Design
 * Express - back-end framework for NodeJS
 * JSONWebToken - for auth purposes